steux/cc2600/README.md

 - [ ] Provide more examples
 - [ ] Fix 16 bits arithmetics so that it becomes more usable...
+- [ ] Implement sign extend (for 8 bit to 16 bits variable assignment)
+- [ ] DWARF data output for debugging with Gopher2600

 <p align="center">
   In Memoriam</br>